Trump’s mileage rollback plan could leave automakers in costly limbo

 Breaking News Emails

-The White House plan to strip California of its authority to set tougher fuel economy standards has set off a firestorm of opposition, with 19 states already announcing plans to challenge the administration in court — leaving automakers like Ford, Toyota, and Volkswagen unsure whether or not to proceed with billions of dollars in investments in the technology needed to improve fuel efficiency.
+The White House plan to strip California of its authority to set tougher fuel economy standards has set off a firestorm of opposition, with 19 states already announcing plans to challenge the administration in court — leaving automakers like Ford, Toyota and Volkswagen unsure whether to proceed with billions of dollars in investments in the technology needed to improve fuel efficiency.

-“We are ready to do what is necessary to hold this administration accountable,” said the Golden State’s Attorney-General Xavier Becerra.
+“We are ready to do what is necessary to hold this administration accountable,” said California Attorney General Xavier Becerra.

 With public hearings and other steps yet to be completed, however, it's likely to be months before the final rules are enacted, and the general consensus is that it could be another year or more before all legal challenges are completed.